-Muscotah, Kansas, located about 26 miles west of Atchison in the extreme western part of Atchison County, was first situated about 2 ½ miles northeast of the present-day town.
+Muscotah, Kansas, located about 26 miles west of Atchison in the extreme western part of Atchison County, was first situated about 2.5 miles northeast of the present-day town.
 It was surveyed by Dr. William P. Badger and Major C. B. Keith, who had settled there in the spring of 1856.
 The survey was completed in the fall of that year, and in 1858, Keith opened the first store.
 Dr. Badger soon became the local Indian Agent, which he held from 1858 to 1862.
-The town name is of Kickapoo Indian origin and means “beautiful prairie” or “prairie on fire.”
+The town’s name is of Kickapoo Indian origin and means “beautiful prairie” or “prairie on fire.”

 The village gained a post office in December 1861.
 However, soon after the town was established, it was determined that the Central Branch Union Pacific Railroad line would pass just to the south, so a new town was built on the railroad line at the junction of Little Delaware Creek and the Delaware River.
 Hagerman & Roach conducted a grain business in 1865.

 In 1868, Nels Brown established a general store, and a year later, Watson & Guy put in a hardware store.
-The same year, Dr. Heath located a few miles out from Muscotah but never lived in the town.
-The first physician to locate in the present limits of Muscotah was Dr. L. N. Plummer, who came there in 1869.
+The same year, Dr. Heath was located a few miles out from Muscotah but never lived in the town.
+The first physician to be located in the present limits of Muscotah was Dr. L. N. Plummer, who came there in 1869.
 The same year, John Keeley, an enterprising early settler, built a flouring mill on the Delaware River.

 A Congregational Church was built in 1869, which also served the congregation of the Methodist Episcopalians.

 The first schoolhouse was built in 1870 but was later destroyed by fire when another six-room school was built in 1885.
 The first grain elevator was built in 1874.
 The Methodists built their church in 1879, and the first mayor of the town was Dr. William P. Badger, who was elected in 1882.

 Unfortunately, during these early days, several serious fires destroyed much property in Muscotah — the largest being known as the Watson fire, which occurred in 1883.